PhantomInsights/forhirehelper/README.md

 The first tab contains a button that will connect to the Reddit API and will download the latest posts from the selected Subreddit, the default one is [r/ForHire](https://www.reddit.com/r/forhire).

-Those posts will be filtered between `Hiring` and `For Hire`.
+Those posts will be filtered between `For Hire` and  `Hiring`, or their equivalents in each subreddit.
 You can apply your custom keywords and blacklists by checking their respective boxes.

 Adding new keywords and blacklists is done in the second tab.
 Where you would only require to type individual words and press the `Add` button.
 Selecting a previous saved item and pressing the `Delete` button will delete it from your database.